LdM Tuscania Facilities and Services

 The LdM Tuscania program is unique in that it actively uses the sites and monuments of the town, such as the Etruscan Museum and churches of Santa Maria Maggiore and San Pietro, as an extension of the campus.

 The library at LdM Tuscania provides the tools that enable students to complete their coursework at LdM successfully.
 The collection consists of books, periodicals, and other materials in English carefully selected to meet the needs of LdM’s students and the diverse subjects that are offered.
 Students can consult books in the reading rooms and check out a limited number of titles.
-The library purchases American and Italian newspapers daily, so students can keep up with current affairs.

 The Student Point is located on the first floor.
 There are computer terminals with free internet access during operating hours.
 The Student point and the Library are open from 9:00 a.m. to 6:00 p.m., Monday through Thursday, and from 9:00 a.m. to 4:00 p.m. on Fridays.